circuitdao/docs/docs/user-guide/collateral-vaults.md

 :::info

-Debt can only be fully repaid if accrued Stability Fees exceed the Treasury Minimum Delta.
+Debt can only be fully repaid if accrued Stability Fees exceed the Treasury Delta Minimum.

 :::

-Until accrued Stability Fees of a vault do not exceed the **Treasury Minimum Delta**, the borrower cannot repay more than the principal amount of the loan.
+Until accrued Stability Fees of a vault do not exceed the **Treasury Delta Minimum**, the borrower cannot repay more than the principal amount of the loan.
 This also means that not all collateral can be withdrawn from the vault.

 ## Liquidation